 Companies charge this fee to offset the high cost of purchasing, maintaining and replacing the equipment installed at your home or business.
-Propane tanks need to be recertified or replaced after their original test date expires.
-If the tank is in good condition, we can sometimes recertify them on location, but in many cases, they are rusted or in poor condition and need to be changed.
+Propane containers may need to be recertified or replaced after their original test date expires.
+If the propane container is in good condition, we can sometimes recertify them on location, but in many cases, they are rusted or in poor condition and need to be changed.

 Yes.
 By adding uses such as heating or hot water, you can eliminate lease fees and decrease your price of propane.
 Changing your old oil system or electric heat to propane can not only save you money, but it can help the environment and reduce our country’s demand on foreign oil.
-Read about more of propane’s benefits here.
+Read more about propane’s benefits.

 Your price will revert to the market rate.
-The price you pay will be based on the market cost plus your annual consumption; the more propane you use, the better of a rate we can offer you.
+The price you pay will be based on the market cost plus your annual consumption; the more propane you use, the better the rate we can offer you.